Mohegan-Pequot language: Person, number and gender

 Mohegan animate intransitive verbs show who the subject is by utilizing affixes.
 Singular forms have prefixes, but third person (singular and plural) only have suffixes.
-In the plural forms there are inclusive and exclusive suffixes; the inclusive we includes the person who is speaking as well as the person he/she is talking to whereas the exclusive we does not include the person the speaker is talking to.
+In the plural forms there are inclusive and exclusive suffixes; the inclusive we includes the person who is speaking as well as the person they are talking to whereas the exclusive we does not include the person the speaker is talking to.
 When an animate intransitive verb stem ends in a long vowel (á, i, o or ô) the third person singular does not take a final -w, and in the third person plural these same verbs take -k as an ending in lieu of - wak.